-We previously implemented certain critical initiatives designed to transform our operations in order to help support our continued growth, enhance our customer service, and drive efficiencies.
-During the second quarter, and third fiscal quarters, in connection with these initiatives, we faced short-term supply chain logistics challenges which hindered fulfillment and impacted net sales results and selling and marketing expenses in the quarter, these quarters.
-We have since implemented certain further measures that are designed to address these challenges and restore service levels including to previous levels, such as changes in the supply chain organization and leadership, and pausing certain actions of our supply chain transition, and further automation of inventory reporting and processing to provide higher visibility, and we currently expect to resolve these challenges by the end of 2023.
+In the second and third fiscal quarters, in connection with these initiatives, quarter of 2024, we faced short-term supply chain logistics challenges which hindered fulfillment and impacted net sales results and selling and marketing expenses in these quarters.
+We have since implemented further measures that are began executing a multi-year, broad-based Productivity Initiative designed to address these challenges realign our cost structure in order to accelerate our route-to-market evolution and restore service levels build the Zevia Brand.
+This Productivity Initiative is designed to previous levels, such as changes focus on our most critical initiatives including driving growth and innovation in our highest margin carbonated better for you beverages, re-align our cost structure to support greater investments in the supply chain organization Zevia Brand and leadership, pausing certain actions improve operational excellence while simplifying processes across the organization.